Projected future climate

 Both basic physics and our most sophisticated tools (global climate models; GCMs) tell us that further warming will occur in the basin over at least the next several decades, at a similar or greater rate than what has been observed since 1980 (Figure 1).
 Neither the physics nor the GCMs present a clear picture of future precipitation change, however.

 Continued warming of the basin’s climate will further impact the surface water balance and hydrology, leading to chronic drought conditions by today's standards, unless a large increase in average annual precipitation occurs--which is unlikely.
 Long-term declines in annual precipitation are possible, and more likely in the Lower Basin.
-More warming will also further stress the basin’s ecosystems and species, potentially beyond thresholds for viability in some cases.
+More warming will also further stress the basin’s ecosystems and species.

 Global climate models